RasmussenLab/vamb/workflow_PlasMAAG/tree.md

          - Write section on output files | only on the main output results files. | we can update in the future

+# │       └── vae_clusters_unsplit.tsv # TODO why is this generated ?  - Remvoe it

 results/
         plasmid_clusters.tsv
         non_plasmid_clusters.tsv